donatj/Boomerang.work/docs/index.md

 ## Validating API Expectations

-Validators are used to define your expecations for the response.
+Validators are used to define your expectations for the response.

 #### Method: HttpResponseValidator->expectStatus